Mad Men: Themes and motifs

-Mad Men depicts parts of American society of the 1960s, including cigarette smoking, drinking, sexism, feminism, adultery, homophobia, antisemitism and racism.
+Mad Men depicts parts of American society of the 1960s, including cigarette smoking, drinking, sexism, feminism, adultery, homophobia, and racism.
 Themes of alienation, social mobility and ruthlessness set the tone of the show.
 MSNBC noted that the series "mostly remains disconnected from the outside world, so the politics and cultural trends of the time are illustrated through people and their lives, not broad, sweeping arguments".

 According to Weiner, he chose the 1960s because:[E]very time I would try and find something interesting that I wanted to do, it happened in 1960.
 It will blow your mind if you look at the year on the almanac.
 And it's not just the election [of JFK].
-The pill came out in March 1960, that's really what I wanted it to be around.… That's the largest change in the entire world.
+The pill came out in March 1960, that's really what I wanted it to be around....
+That's the largest change in the entire world.
 Seriously, it's just astounding.
 Especially if you look at the movies from the 50s.
-Once it was acceptable to talk about this idea that teenagers were having sex, which they have been doing, obviously, since time immemorial, there were all these movies like Blue Denim and Peyton Place.… [T]he central tension in every movie that does not take place on the battlefield is about a girl getting pregnant.
+Once it was acceptable to talk about this idea that teenagers were having sex, which they have been doing, obviously, since time immemorial, there were all these movies like Blue Denim and Peyton Place....
+[T]he central tension in every movie that does not take place on the battlefield is about a girl getting pregnant.
 So all of a sudden that entire issue [of pregnancy] has been removed from society.
 That was what I was interested in in 1960.